 ASHTANGA

-ASTANGA is based on the ancient teachings of yoga.
-It was made popular and was brought to the west by K.Pattabhi in the 1970s. it contains 6 poses you will be flowing and breathing through each and every pose to build up internal heat.
-ASTANGA yoga teacher training in India is a bit similar to vinyasa yoga.
-It has a series of asanas [poses] each one is only held for five breaths and is punctuated by a half sun salutation [half Surya namaskar] for keeping up the pace.
+ASHTANGA is based on the ancient teachings of yoga.
+It was made popular and was brought to the West by K. Pattabhi in the 1970s. it contains 6 poses you will be flowing and breathing through each and every pose to build up internal heat.
+ASHTANGA yoga teacher training in India is a bit similar to vinyasa yoga.
+It has a series of asanas [poses] each one is only held for five breaths and is punctuated by a half-sun salutation [half Surya namaskar] to keep up the pace.

 VINYASA

 This is an awesome yoga form linking the movement of your body with the breath in a way of dance.
 In this class, the teachers will be playing music matching the beat and sequences of the poses.
 The teachers will be leading through the poses continuously without stopping a bit.
 In this way, the learners will get a good workout as well as an experience in yoga.
-Some of the studios call the vinyasa yoga as flow yoga, flow-style yoga, dynamic yoga, its real name vinyasa yoga.
+Some of the studios call vinyasa yoga as flow yoga, flow-style yoga, dynamic yoga, its real name vinyasa yoga.
 Vinyasa is a Sanskrit phrase its translation into English is “to place in a special way”.

 IYENGAR